bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 of those companies and (b) likely wouldn't be working on that project given my experience.
 So the result is that I needed to learn more about how to use LLMs in application.
-(Although this does not preclude me from exploring other technical topics like fine tuning or efficient inference  and the like.)
+(Although this does not preclude me from exploring other technical topics like fine-tuning or efficient inference  and the like.)

 The other LLM-related reason I did this project was to play around with modern development tools.
 Github Copilot and ChatGPT (at least from the outside)